OkayHughes/open-lab-notebook/src/posts/glass_project/math_scratch.md

 `$$$\mathbf{D}\tilde{\mathbf{v}} = \Delta t \mathbf{D}\mathbf{M}^{-1} \mathbf{G}\left(\overline{\mathbf{p}}_{n+1} - \overline{\mathbf{p}}_{n+1}^g \right) + \mathbf{S}\overline{\mathbf{p}}_{n+1} $$$`

 Which we substitute for the middle equation.
 They make the "approximation" that `$$ \mathbf{D} \mathbf{M}^{-1} \mathbf{G} \approx \mathbf{L} $$`
-Given that our method is carefully designed to be lumped, I assume that
+Given that our method is carefully designed to be lumped, I assume that I can treat this more rigorously.

 The idea for solution is essentially as follows:
 Come up with an appproximation for the guess.
 Analytically this can